lpratt30/pr12/README.md

  - For client it is gfs_connect: int gfc_connect_server(gfcrequest_t **gfr);

 The function returns the socket file descriptor (integer value) if the connection process is succsesful, or otherwise prints error statements and returns a negative value.
-Additionally it updates a field in the gfc or gfs structure.
-All connection details and memory management are contained within this function except for the socket.
+Additionally it updates a field in the gfc or gfs structure with the socket file descriptor.
+All connection initialization and memory management are contained within this function.

 get file server:
  - Creates a socket to listen for connections at a specified port